Sapreet Kaur, Executive Director (National)

 Simran Jeet Singh joined the Sikh Coalition staff in September 2013 as the Senior Religion Fellow and is responsible for strengthening relationships among faith communities and supporting media outreach.

 Simran is a doctoral candidate in the Department of Religion at Columbia University, focusing on devotional traditions and literatures of early modern South Asia.
 He earned an M.A. from the Department of Middle East and Asian Languages and Cultures of Columbia University (2009), an M.T.S. in South Asian Religious Traditions from Harvard University (2008), and a B.A. in English Literature and Religious Studies from Trinity University (2006).
-He is currently the Scott and Rachel F. McDermott Fellow for the American Institute of Indian Studies.
+He is currently a Truman National Security Fellow and the Scott and Rachel F. McDermott Fellow for the American Institute of Indian Studies.

-In addition to his role with the Sikh Coalition, Simran serves in a voluntary capacity as the Education Director for the Surat Initiative, the Executive Director for the Sikh Spirit Foundation, and the Interfaith Committee Chair for the World Sikh Council.
+In addition to his role with the Sikh Coalition, Simran serves in a voluntary capacity as the Education Director for the Surat Initiative and the Executive Director for the Sikh Spirit Foundation.

-Simran has published academic pieces on hate violence in modern America and notions of homeland and diaspora.
+Simran has presented academic research on various topics, from the early accounts of Guru Nanak's life to hate violence in modern America.
 He also contributes regularly for a number of media outlets, including The New York Times, Newsweek's The Daily Beast, The Washington Post, and The Huffington Post.

 Satjeet Kaur, Development & Communications Senior Manager (New York City)